PietroPrandini/GuitarHub/README.md

 ##### Assemble them into the GuitarHub booklet.
 ![assemble](src/img/forReadme/assemble.jpg)
 ### Rock it
-Now you could share it with your frinds, now you could add some new songs to it, now you could rock some souls with it, now you could definitely be a GuitarHub hero.
-Thanks in advance for your heroism.
+Now be a new GuitarHub hero!

 #### Note
 If you would have the books without a page settings like a booklet you can find them here: